Master's Programme in Language Technology

 Master's Thesis in Language Technology, 30 credits

-The degree requirements gives you considerable freedom in the selection of courses and we will encourage the inclusion of other courses motivated by, for instance, your previous background, special interests, or studies at another university.
+The degree requirements give you considerable freedom in the selection of courses and we encourage the inclusion of other courses motivated by, for instance, your previous background, special interests, or studies at another university.

-Career outcomes Depending on your interests and profile, you will be attractive for different positions in the language technology business.
+Depending on your interests and profile, you will be attractive for different positions in the language technology industry.
 You might work as a system developer, with language or customer adaptation, in support, and in marketing.
 Important sectors are machine translation and tools for translators, as well as other kinds of authoring support systems.
 Other examples are systems for document retrieval and classification.
 Information extraction from natural language text is also a core component of business intelligence services.
 Another important branch is speech technology, where systems producing and recognising speech are developed.
 Language technologists also work with research and education in the academic world.

 The language technology field is characterised by close interaction between university groups and commercial companies.
 This kind of competence also opens doors to related fields, e.g. where different kinds of human behavioural data are analysed by computational methods.